Granicus/dcmv2_client/README.md

 Running standalone
 ------------------
-Once the API key and account ID have been setup, an IRB console with the gem loaded can be accessed by running:
+Once the API key and account ID have been setup, an IRB console with the gem loaded can be accessed by running from the root directory of the gem:

 ```
 $ rake console